Sharesale

 Avoid Well-known Scripts

 Meryl Streep’s scene in Sophie’s Choice is an iconic movie moment, but it might not be the best choice for your audition.
 Instead, look for material that shows off your range and abilities.
 The Internet offers a world of possibilities for finding excellent scripts.
-For example, watch independent films and underrated TV series to expand your options beyond what’s popular on Netflix.
+For example, watch independent films and underrated to expand your options beyond what’s popular on Netflix.

 Do It Yourself